yemifatodu/SHOPPERS-TREND/README.md

 #### **INSIGHTS ANALYSIS**
 **Category Expansion Strategies**:

-Evaluation of potential for expanding product offerings within high-performing categories.
-This can be by introduce new variants, features, or product lines to meet diverse customer preferences and increase market share.
+Evaluation of the potential for expanding product offerings within high-performing categories.
+This can be by introducing new variants, features, or product lines to meet diverse customer preferences and increase market share.

 **Seasonal Trends**: